screenjson/screenjson-cli/README.md

 docker run screenjson/screenjson-db -file="./screenplay.json" -engine="couchbase" -uri="couchbase://localhost" -database="screenplays" -table="imports" -field="screenjson" -additional="genre_id=12345,created_at=$(date "+%Y-%m-%d %H:%M:%S"),updated_at=$(date "+%Y-%m-%d %H:%M:%S")"
 ```

+*Note: if you want to insert the whole JSON file as a single document in this NoSQL database, just omit the <field> and <additional> arguments.*

 #### Insert into CouchDB

 This assumes: